 Inputs are on the left side of the device, and bring data into a device to be acted on.
 After the action of the device takes place, the data is then taken out of the device via an output, on the right side.
-Lastly, some devices have a mask input port, which allows you to control the device’s area of influence.
+Some devices have a mask input port on the bottom, which controls the area of effect of that device.

 There is one other type of port in World Machine, called a parameter port.
 These are located along the top edge of the device, and allow advanced users to adjust the settings of a device from a different one.
 Use of Parameter Ports is covered later in the manual.